ukwa/opendata/ukwa.ds.2/index.md

 ### Crawl Policies ###

 This range of sources means that comprehensive documentation of the crawl configuration for all crawls is not available.
 Each of these archiving initiatives has its own crawling policies with regard to revisits, de-duplication, maximum resource or crawl size, etc. For example, the IA Web Group generally imposes a file size limit of 100 MB on records for some partner crawls, and so large objects may be under-represented in the dataset.
-Indeed, in some cases, [this resource size limit may be as low as 10MB](https://archive.org/about/faqs.php#18).
+Indeed, in some cases, [this resource size limit may be as low as 10MB](http://webarchive.loc.gov/all/20110813043651/http://www.archive.org/about/faqs.php#18).
+In general, these crawls obeyed robots.txt, and so many sites may be missing or patchy for that reason.
+Also, as robots.txt files are usually written with search crawlers in mind, they often block non-textual resources like embedded images or stylesheets, biasing the collection towards textual and HTML resources.

 A significant portion of the data, particularly from the earliest years, comes from [Alexa](http://www.alexa.com/).
 IA have no visibility into how this data is crawled, except to say that since 2008 this dataset is text only (no images, videos etc.).
 Note that the Alexa data is embargoed for a period of 6 months, after which IA are able to ingest it into their repositories and make it available via the Wayback Machine.